mercwar/Robo-Knight-Demos/Artifact/readme.md

 ---

+# 📜 License

+📝 MIT or your preferred license.
+--
+🛡️ ROBO‑KNIGHT Artifacts.
+Use, modify, and integrate freely within your project.

+---

 ## 🤖 Author

-Demonizer — forging ceremonial DHTML with precision.
+FFF Demonizer — architect of forging ceremonial Artifacts with precision.

 ---

 © 2026 CGPT / MercWar
 **RoboNight Series – AVIS Compatible**